gj1342/AmberStock/README.md

 # AmberStock
-A simple inventory management system using c# and MsSQL
+A simple inventory management system using C# and MsSQL